-- Liquid dish soap (Joy or Dawn brands work best.
-Try to find one that doesn't say 'Ultra')
+- Liquid dish soap/dishwashing liquid (Joy or blue Dawn brands work best.
+Try to find one that doesn't say "Ultra"

 - Clean container with lid

 - Bubble wand or straw (or make your own)

 How to Make Super Bubbles in 6 Steps

 - Place the first glass of water in the center of the pie plate.

 - Slowly, pour some water from the second glass into the first glass until it is very full and the water forms a dome above the rim of the first glass.
 Set the second glass of water aside.

 - Carfully stick your finger straight down through the dome of the water in the full glass.
 Watch what happens, then remove your finger.

 - Add a small drop of dish soap on the tip of your finger and repeat step 3.
 What happens this time?

 Before we begin, let's define molecule.
 A molecule is two or more atoms bonded together.
 An atom is the smallest piece of a chemical element that is still that element.